 (Offered as WAGS 208 and BLST 345.)
 Reading the work of black feminist literary theorists and black women writers, we will examine the construction of black female identity in American literature.
 How have black women writers negotiated race, gender, sexuality, and class in theory and in literature?
 What are the fissures and continuities between black feminist literary theory and black women's writing?
 What was the relationship between black women’s literary tradition and the canon?
 Finally, how has that relationship changed over time?
 Authors will include Toni Morrison, Hazel Carby, Dorothy West, Barbara Christian, Alice Walker, Gwendolyn Brooks, and Hortense Spillers among others.
 Writing Attentive.
 Expectations include diligent reading, active participation, two writing projects, weekly response papers, a group presentation, and various in-class assignments.

 Limited to 20 students.
 Open to first-year students with consent of the instructor.
 Fall semester.
-Keiter Fellow and Visiting Professor Henderson.2016-17: Not offered
+Keiter Fellow and Visiting Professor Henderson.2019-20: Offered in Spring 2020

 (Offered as ENGL 318 and BLST 362 [A/CLA].)
 The course will concentrate on Caribbean authors.
 It explores the process of self-definition in literary works from Africa and the Caribbean that are built around child protagonists.
 We will examine the authors’ various methods of ordering experience through the choice of literary form and narrative technique, as well as the child/author’s perception of his or her society.
 French texts will be read in translation.